A SMARTTR workflow for multi-ensemble atlas mapping and brain-wide network analysis

 (2) The package is quite large (several thousand lines include comments and space).
 While impressive, this does inherently make the package more difficult to maintain - and the authors currently have not included any unit tests.
 The authors should add unit tests to cover a large percentage of the package to ensure code stability.

 We appreciate this feedback.
-We believe parts of our response to Reviewer 1, comment 3, are relevant to this point.
-Interfaces for CellPose and ClusterMap (which processes in situ transcriptomic approaches like STARmap) are both in python, and currently there are ways to call python from within R (https://rstudio.github.io/reticulate/index.html).
-We will certainly explore incorporating these APIs from R. However, we would anticipate this capability is more similar to “translation” between programming languages, but would not currently preclude users from the issue of still needing some familiarity with the capabilities of these python packages, and thus with python syntax.
+We believe parts of our response to Reviewer 1, Comment 3, are relevant to this point.
+Interfaces for CellPose and ClusterMap (which processes in situ transcriptomic approaches, like STARmap) are both in python, and currently there are ways to call python from within R (https://rstudio.github.io/reticulate/index.html).
+We will certainly explore incorporating these APIs from R. However, we would anticipate this capability is more similar to “translation” between programming languages, but would not currently preclude users from the issue of needing some familiarity with the capabilities of these python packages, and thus with python syntax.

 (4) Given the small number of observations for correlation analyses (n=6 per group), Pearson correlations would be highly susceptible to outliers.
 The authors chose to deal with potential outliers by dropping any subject per region that was> 2 SDs from the group mean.
 Another way to get at this would be using Spearman correlation.
 How do these analyses change if you use Spearman correlation instead of Pearson?
-It would be a valuable addition for the author to include Spearman correlations as an option in SMARTR.
+It would be a valuable addition for the author to include Spearman correlations as an option in SMARTTR.

 (5) I see the authors have incorporated the ability to adjust p-values in many of the analysis functions (and recommend the BH procedure) but did not use adjusted p-values for any of the analyses in the manuscript.
 Why is this?
 This is particularly relevant for the differential correlation analyses between groups (Figures 3P and 4P).
-Based on the un-adjusted p-values, I assume few if any data points will still be significant after adjusting.
+Based on the un-adjusted pvalues, I assume few if any data points will still be significant after adjusting.
 While it's logical to highlight the regional correlations that strongly change between groups, the authors should caution which correlations are "significant" without adjusting for multiple comparisons.
 As this package now makes this analysis easily usable for all researchers, the authors should also provide better explanations for when and why to use adjusted p-values in the online documentation for new users.

-We appreciate the feedback and will more explicitly outline that in our paper, our dataset is presented as a more demonstrative and exploratory resource for readers and, as such, we accept a high tolerance for false positives, while decreasing risk of missing possible interesting findings.
+We appreciate the feedback note that our dataset is presented as a more demonstrative and exploratory resource for readers and, as such, we accept a high tolerance for false positives, while decreasing risk of missing possible interesting findings.
 As noted by Reviewer #2, it is still “logical to highlight the regional correlations that strongly change between groups.”
-We will further clarify in our methods that we chose to present uncorrected p-values when speaking of significance.
-We will also include more statistical detail on our online documentation regarding FDR correction.
-Ultimately, the decision to correct for multiple comparisons and FDR choice of threshold, should still be informed by standard statistical theory and user-defined tolerance for inclusion of false-positives and missing of false-negatives.
-This will be influenced by factors, such as the nature and purpose of the study, and quality of the dataset.
+We have clarified in our methods that we chose to present uncorrected p-values when speaking of significance.

 (6) The package was developed in R3.6.3.
 This is several years and one major version behind the current R version (4.4.3).
 Have the authors tested if this package runs on modern R versions?
 If not, this could be a significant hurdle for potential users.

-We thank reviewers for pointing out concerns regarding versioning.
-Analysis and visualization capabilities are currently supported using R version 4.1+.
-The recommendation for R 3.6.3 is primarily for users interested in using the full workflow, which requires installation of the WholeBrain package.
-We anticipate supporting of visualization and network analysis capabilities with updated packages and R versions, and maintaining a legacy version for the full workflow presented in this paper.
+The recommendation for users to install R 3.6.3 is primarily for those interested in using our full workflow, which requires installation of the WholeBrain package, which is currently a suggested package.
+We anticipate updating and supporting the visualization and network analysis capabilities, whilst maintaining previous versioning for the full workflow presented in this paper.

 1. Howard Hughes Medical Institute